-If you bring a horse on site, you MUST physically sign out with Lady Tierrynna before departing the site.
+If you bring a horse on site, you MUST physically sign out with Equestrian Campmaster before departing the site.
 THERE WILL BE A $75 STAFF HASSLE FEE FOR ANY BEDDING, MANURE, SHAVINGS, OR OTHER DEBRIS LEFT IN ANY STALL, TRAILER PARKING SPOT, OR PORTABLE STALL LOCATION AFTER YOUR DEPARTURE.
 Sign out will verify your area is has been left clean, and ensure you avoid this fine and the potential for being banned from future Caid equestrian events.
 It is NOT advisable to leave any bedding behind for a friend; if they do not clean it up YOU will be billed.

 Smoking is not permitted anywhere in the equestrian camp, the arena, on or near any hay bales, or outside your vehicle in the equestrian parking area due to the highly flammable nature of horse feed and bedding.

 No rental horses are available at this time.